KPIs & Operating Metrics(New)

 Exxon Mobil (XOM) Loans and Notes Receivables (2016 - 2019)

-Exxon Mobil's Loans and Notes Receivables history spans 10 years, with the latest figure at $5.9 billion for Q4 2019.
+Exxon Mobil (XOM) has disclosed Loans and Notes Receivables for 10 consecutive years, with $5.9 billion as the latest value for Q4 2019.

-• Loans and Notes Receivables for Q4 2019 was $5.9 billion at Exxon Mobil, up from $5.1 billion in the prior quarter.
+• Loans and Notes Receivables hit $5.9 billion in Q4 2019 for Exxon Mobil, up from $5.1 billion in the prior quarter.